ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

 ### Apple hardware considerations

 There are a few additional considerations when booting the USB stick on Apple hardware.
 This is because Apple's 'Startup Manager', summoned by holding the {kbd}`Option` or {kbd}`Alt` ({kbd}`⌥`) key when booting, won't detect the USB stick without a specific partition table and layout.
 We'll cover this in a later step.

-### Requirements

-You will need:

--   A 2GB or larger USB stick/flash drive
--   An Apple computer or laptop running macOS
--   An Ubuntu ISO file.
-See [Get Ubuntu](https://www.ubuntu.com/download) for download links

 ### Prepare the USB stick